assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 * "Prod" mode that can be used in QA and production

 ???
-* Discuss Vault's two server modes
+* Discuss Vault's two server modes -- clarify that dev means Vault practice and development.
+NOT your team's dev environment

 ---
 name: vault-dev-server